-You could also consider a cross-training program so that they can better provide cover for one another during unexpected absences.
+You could also consider a cross-training programme so that they can better provide cover for one another during unexpected absences.

-After all, your staff is the lifeblood of your care facility.
+After all, your staff are the lifeblood of your care facility.

 It’s time to think about your care home environment

-Your residents and staff spend a great deal of time in your care home and getting the environment right goes a long way toward improving their comfort, hygiene, and energy levels.
+Your residents and staff spend a great deal of time in your care home, and getting the environment right goes a long way towards improving their comfort, hygiene, and energy levels.

 Proper continence management can make day-to-day life more comfortable for everyone.
-While urinary incontinence can be dealt with by providing proper support for lavatory use and with products such as continence pads and underwear (assuming these are properly used), fecal incontinence is trickier to deal with safely – and can simply be brought on by stressful situations.
+Whilst urinary incontinence can be dealt with by providing proper support for lavatory use and with products such as continence pads and underwear (assuming these are properly used), faecal incontinence is trickier to deal with safely – and can simply be brought on by stressful situations.

 It’s also important that you employ proper ventilation.
-In several countries, operators were initially advised to suspend the use of their air-conditioning units – where these existed – in order to avoid spreading the Covid-19 virus.
-Naturally, this contributed to a less comfortable environment, so air conditioning that filters out viruses should be considered – providing clean, temperature-controlled air with the risk of airborne infection inhibited.
+In a number of countries, operators were initially advised to suspend the use of their air-conditioning units – where these existed – in order to avoid spreading the Covid-19 virus.
+Naturally, this contributed to a less comfortable environment, and so air conditioning that filters out viruses should be considered – providing clean, temperature-controllled air with the risk of airborne infection inhibited.

-Tip – Improve your air quality and tackle odors
+Tip – Improve your air quality and tackle odours

-Don’t just think about dealing with the sources of bad smells and stale air; also employ solutions that improve your air quality and remove odors from the air.
+Don’t just think about dealing with the sources of bad smells and stale air; also employ solutions that improve your air quality and remove odours from the air.

 Not only will this inhibit the invisible pollutants, but it will also make for a more comfortable and relaxing environment for everyone.

-Introducing nanoe™ X technology: quality air, and odor control
+Introducing nanoe™ X technology: quality air, and odour control

 Care industry managers can be notoriously tech-phobic.
 As one UK operator put it, “If you have grown up in the care industry, you need to be able to look after someone with dementia, feed them, and clean them.
 You don't need to be on a computer or an iPad.”